• Register for Newsletters

 No Comments

-By Joe Chow for U.S. Congress
+By Joe Chow Campaign

 Inspect What You Expect!
 An infuriating story has unfolded on Capitol Hill.
 Federal employees in the General Services Administration (GSA), though sworn to serve, have been living the life of royalty, instead.
 Unknowingly, you and I have been footing the bill for their lavish trips and exorbitant conferences.
 Caught unaware, the Administration and Congress are reacting with severe crackdowns.
 Most of Capitol Hill has denounced the excessive spending.
 The Senate Environment and Public Works Committee have heard from the Acting GSA Administrator Dan Tangherlini and Inspector General Brian Miller as they attempted to explain the squandering of taxpayer’s money by…..